hlonihlabane-collab/Sweet-Crumbs-Bakery/README.md

 ### CSS

-CSS3 is used for the website's:
+CSS is used for the website's:

 * Colours
 * Fonts